DreamOfTheRedChamber/leetcode/README.md

 * For problems I have seen before,
   * Notice that the assumption might have been changed.
   * Still need to walk through the entire thought process instead of jumping to the right answer directly.
-* For hard problems,
-  * It is of no shame to admit that it is really hard to finish a tricky problems in a 45 minutes setting from scratch and in a bug-free way.
-    * Some hard problems are already pretty popular.
-This means that the interviewer is trying to see you are really proficient in Leetcode.
-    * Talk with interviewers about my thoughts before implementing.
-    * Outline the code skeleton before implement every detail.

 #### Whiteboard coding pros and cons <a id="whiteboard-coding-pros-cons"></a>
 * Pros